top of page

 The Colosseum

 The Colosseum is the standard site to see in Rome, and it always delivers when it comes to grandeur.
 Easily accessible (there is a Metro stop at the Colosseum), take the time to walk all around and imagine it when it opened in the year 80 under the emperor Titus.
-Look for the Roman numerals over each arch too - these are your gate numbers, corresponding to the number on your ticket.
+Look for the Roman numerals over each arch: these are the original gate numbers, corresponding to the number on your ticket.
 Imagine yourself attending a gladiatorial event, the spaces around you filled with vendors selling food and drink, friends calling to each other as they enter, finding their assigned gates, making sure they enter in time to see the start of the games.

 Saint Peter's Basilica